25 Jan 2024

 This is a new-to-me nudi, and I spotted him all by myself!!!

-My group to far ahead for me to show them, but the next group was coming up behind me, so I pointed it out to them so they could enjoy it too.
+My group was too far ahead for me to show them, but the next group was coming up behind me, so I pointed it out to them so they could enjoy it too.

 Another little Fried egg nudi / Phyllidia varicosa: